-James Dickey is probably most known for his novel Deliverance – and even there, it was really the film of said book that made him a household name.
+James Dickey is probably most well-known for his novel Deliverance – but even there, it was really the film of said book that made him a household name.
 Dickey wrote the screenplay for the 1972 film as well, and was nominated for a Golden Globe as well as a Writer’s Guild Award.
 He even played a small part in the film.
-It made him very very famous.
-Everyone who pays attention to American culture knows who James Dickey is.
-Deliverance is a story that has seeped into the American consciousness.
+The whole thing made him very very famous.
+Deliverance has seeped into the American consciousness.
 Or maybe it’s just the images from the film that are in our consciousness.

-But Dickey was primarily a poet.
-I know that’s well-known to poetry fans, but not sure if those Deliverance buffs out there are aware of that.
 Born in a suburb of Atlanta, he went to college a bit, but when WWII broke out, he enlisted in the army air corps.
-Dickey told some tall tales about the combat he saw in WWII, most of it apparently untrue, or at least WIDELY exaggerated – and when he came back to America he enrolled at Vanderbilt University, which was a hot-bed of southern-poetry, in terms of the faculty it drew, and the program itself.
-This was Dickey’s full immersion into the vibrant southern poetry scene.
-He got his Masters from Vanderbilt, and then taught poetry at various universities throughout the south, Florida, South Carolina, and others.
-He trained radio operators during the Korean War.
+Dickey told some tall tales about the combat he saw in WWII, most of it apparently untrue, or at least widely exaggerated – and when he came back to America he enrolled at Vanderbilt University, a hot-bed of Southern poetry at the time, a major center of operations – which really rocked the boat, at a time when most poets congregated in New York City.
+Vanderbilt had an amazing poetry program, with illustrious faculty drawn there to teach, and many major names emerged.
+This was Dickey’s full immersion into the vibrant Southern poetry scene.
+He got his Masters from Vanderbilt, and then taught poetry at various universities throughout the south, Florida, South Carolina, etc. He trained radio operators during the Korean War.
 He wrote Deliverance in 1970.
 It was his first novel.